 Tangerine's fixed mortgage rates vary depending on the terms.
-Starting (currently) at 2.79% for a 1-year mortgage, and ending at 3.09% for a 10-year mortgage, these are highly competitive.
+In the summer of 2021 you were able to find a mortgage through Tangerine at 2.79% for a 1-year mortgage, and ending at 3.09% for a 10-year mortgage, these are highly competitive.

-In comparison, the current interest rates on many 10-year fixed big bank mortgages are between 3.3% and 3.64%.
+At that same time the interest rates on many 10-year fixed big bank mortgages were between 3.3% and 3.64%.

-Tangerine Mortgage only offers one variable-rate option.
-This is for 5 years, and the interest rate is currently at 1.35%.
-This is far below last year's low average of 1.92%.
+Tangerine Mortgage only offered one variable-rate option.
+That was for 5 years, and the interest rate was currently at 1.35%.
+This was far below last year's low average of 1.92%.